SRScheine/poke-vis/README.md

 ## How can I use Poké-Vis?

-1. Interact with the visualizations I have created on the deployed website here: https://poke-vis.herokuapp.com/
+1. Interact with the visualizations already created on the deployed website here: https://poke-vis.herokuapp.com/
 2. Fork and clone this repo and try it out for yourself!
 Instructions for how to run this application locally can be found in the repo here: `/Running-Locally-Instructions.md`

 ## Author